rug-compling/dact/manual/index.md

   useful for large corpora, such as Lassy Large, which are distributed as a collection of smaller Dact corpora.

-After opening a corpus, the window will resemble the following window:
+After opening a corpus, the window will resemble the following:

 ![](images/dact-osx.png)

 The main Dact Window consists of a filter field and three tabs:

 -   The Tree tab shows all entries with matching nodes in the corpus that match your filter query.
-You can click on an entry to show it dependency tree.
+You can click on an entry to show its dependency tree.
 You can also open the Inspector using the button in the upper right corner (*Ctrl+i*) and inspect the attributes of individual nodes in the dependency tree by selecting them.

--   The Statistics tab shows the occurrences of values of a specific attribute for all the nodes in the corpus that match your filter query.
-You can specify which attribute with the dropdown menu on this tab.
+-   The Statistics tab shows the frequency of values of a specific attribute for all the nodes in the corpus that match your filter query.
+You can specify which attribute you want to count with the dropdown menu on this tab.

 -   The Sentences tab shows the entries containing matching nodes as sentences, and highlights them.

 Although the corpus can be browsed entry by entry, most functionality of Dact is query-driven.
 After a short introduction to the query language